 Who has to report and when?
 Your company may need to report information at boiefiling.fincen.gov about its beneficial owners if it is:

-A reporting company created or registered to do business before January 1, 2024, will have until January 1, 2025, to file its initial beneficial ownership information report.
-Visit FinCEN’s website for deadlines for newly created companies.
+A reporting company created or registered to do business before January 1, 2024, will have until January 13, 2025, to file its initial beneficial ownership information report.
+Reporting companies that qualify for disaster relief may have extended deadlines that fall beyond January 13, 2025.
+Consult FinCEN’s website for alerts and updates about deadlines for newly created companies and other important details.

 Is there a fee for submitting a beneficial ownership information report to FinCEN?
 No. There is no fee for submitting your beneficial ownership information report to FinCEN.